Cheng-I-Lin/league-of-legends-analysis/README.md

 Even though the model mentioned above may seem to be accurate, but accuracy does not imply fairness.
 For a model to be fair, it needs to treat all groups of values in the same way.
 Therefore, this fairness analysis is conducted to answer the following question:
 > **Does the model perform worse for teams with a KDA ratio less than or equal to 5 than it does for teams with a KDA ratio greater than 5?**

-To answer this question,I performed a permutation test on the two different groups.
+To answer this question, I performed a permutation test on the two different groups, with *Group X* representing the teams with a KDA ratio less than or equal to 5 and *Group Y* representing the teams with a KDA ratio greater than 5.
 Below is the hypotheses that are being tested, along with the resulting histogram containing the distribution of the test statistics:

 Null Hypothesis
 : The model is fair, as its accuracy for teams with a KDA ratio less than or equal to 5 is same as its accuracy for teams with a KDA ratio greater than 100